-The State moved the QSP enrollment process in-house and state staff are now responsible to enroll and revalidate QSPs.
+11 days

+AVERAGE LENGTH OF TIME TO APPROVE QSP APPLICATIONS IN QUARTER 1 OF 2024 to receive and process applications.
+This new system has decreased the amount of time it takes to process complete applications to less than 2 weeks.

+The responsibility to enroll QSPs has moved from a contracted vendor to State employees.
 In January 2024, the State began using an online QSP portal to enroll QSPs.
-State staff use the online portal to receive and process applications.
-These changes have decreased the amount of time it takes to process complete applications to less than 2 weeks.
-The system replaced a paper- based process.
-It asks a series of questions, and then intuitively guides the user to the services they are eligible to provide.
+State staff use the online portal

+The system replaced a paper based process, it asks a series of questions, and then intuitively guides the user to the services they are eligible to provide.
 The portal allows applicants to enter and save their information eliminating the need to provide information multiple times.

 The system includes short video tutorials and tool tips to help answer questions quickly which will increase the likelihood of completing the application process in the first attempt.
 All required enrollment training such as the QSP Fraud Waste and Abuse training and the QSP orientation is contained within the system.

 The system will also be used for reenrollment and to add or change a provider's personal information, service array, or service territory.

-HCBS INDIVIDUAL QUALIFIED SERVICE PROVIDERS (QSP) 77 1,208
+HCBS INDIVIDUAL QUALIFIED SERVICE PROVIDERS (QSP)

-NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 2 OF 2024 TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 2 OF 2024 ANNUAL COMPARISON DATA 2023 - 280 2022 - 441
+NEW INDIVIDUAL QSPs ENROLLED IN QUARTER 1 OF 2024 1,180

+TOTAL ENROLLED INDIVIDUAL QSPs IN QUARTER 1 OF 2024

+COMPARISON DATA 2023 - 280 2022 - 441

 Access to an adequate supply of available qualified service providers (QSPs) is critical to serving people in the home.
 At a minimum it takes at least one person to provide care for every unduplicated individual served under HCBS.
 TPMs who require 24-hour support to reside in the community require at least five (5) people to ensure their care needs are met every day of the year.

-In 2023 the State implemented various recruitment and retention strategies to encourage individuals and agencies to enroll to be a QSP.
-This included, contracting for a QSP Information and Assistance Hub, providing recruitment and retention funds directly to providers, awarding incentive grants to start or expand a QSP agency, and improving the QSP enrollment process.
+In 2023 the State has been working on various recruitment and retention strategies to encourage individuals and agencies to enroll to be a QSP.
+This includes contracting for a QSP Information and Assistance Hub, providing recruitment and retention funds directly to providers, awarding incentive grants to start or expand a QSP agency, and improving the QSP enrollment process.

 In 2023, the State saw an increase in the number of QSP agencies who enrolled with HHS to provide care to eligible individuals.
+This trend is continuing into the initial quarter of 2024.
 Agencies choose their service territory and the type of services they want to provide.
-Agencies will be able to better market their services to the citizens of North Dakota by using the new QSP registry that was recently launched.
-The new registry is called Connect to Care ND and is available on the HHS website as a tool to assist people in finding an HCBS provider.
+Agencies will be able to better market their services to the citizens of North Dakota when a new QSP registry is launched.
+The new registry is called Connect to Care ND and will be available on the HHS website as a tool to assist people in finding an HCBS provider.

 The number of individual and agency QSPs enrolled each month can vary.
 Many of the individual QSPs are caring for someone they had a close personal relationship with prior to them needing care.
 If that person is no longer receiving services, the individual QSPs often close their QSP status.
-The State is working on a plan to educate these QSPs about the need for direct care staff in North Dakota and encourage them to maintain their enrollment and consider helping others.
-The effort will be targeted at certain communities where qualified providers are hard to find.
+The State is working on a plan to inform these QSPs about the need for direct care staff in North Dakota and encourage them to maintain their enrollment and consider helping others.

 HCBS QUALIFIED SERVICE PROVIDERS (QSP)

-14 QSP AGENCIES PROVIDING 24/7 CARE IN QUARTER 2 OF 2024
+QSP AGENCIES PROVIDING 24/7 CARE IN QUARTER 1 OF 2024